 If that second valid attempt is failed, you will be offered a re-take opportunity, which will give you the teaching again and two further attempts at the work, but this will all be capped at the minimum pass mark.
 You may have to pay extra to re-take the module.

 Some courses are covered by their own regulations regarding re-takes, particularly professional courses such as nursing.
-You should contact your Faculty directly regarding this.
+You should contact your course team directly regarding this.

 You are only allowed to progress to the next level of the course if you have passed enough modules.
 If you have failed several modules, you may need to re-take the year.
 This may have financial and funding implications and could affect your visa (if applicable).
 You also need to bear in mind the regulations around 'maximum duration of study' - see the Standard Assessment Regulations for more information about this and how progression options are worked out.